uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-unstructured-data.md

                                                                        output_filename=index_manifest[:-4] + '_output.tsv')
 ```

-*Please refer to the [authentication sdk](https://uc-cdis.github.io/gen3sdk-python/_build/html/auth.html) for set up of the authentication_object used above*
+*Please refer to the [authentication sdk][sdk auth] for set up of the authentication_object used above*

-*Note: Users in the Gen3-Community have published [repos](https://github.com/jacquayj/gen3-s3indexer-extramural) that index large pre-existing s3 buckets (disclaimer: CTDS is not responsible for the content and opinions on the third-party repos).*
+*Note: Users in the Gen3-Community have published a [repo][gen3-s3indexer-extramural] that index large pre-existing s3 buckets (disclaimer: CTDS is not responsible for the content and opinions on the third-party repos).*

 ### 7. Map files to a Data Node with the Gen3 SDK

-Once indexing is complete, Gen3 offers a [Submission sdk toolkit](https://uc-cdis.github.io/gen3sdk-python/_build/html/submission.html) to map indexed data files to nodes designated to contain data in the [data dictionary](/resources/user/dictionary/#what-is-a-data-dictionary-and-data-model) via the [Sheepdog microservice](https://github.com/uc-cdis/sheepdog).
-Unless single data files are being ingested, the sdk submission toolkit generally requires a tab separated variable file, and specific nodes requirements for each data file type can be specified in the data dictionary.
-After mapping in Sheepdog is complete the file metadata will be mapped from the [program and project](/resources/user/cli-submission#1-prepare-project-sdk) administrative nodes (previously created) to its respective data containing nodes.
-The mapping in sheepdog is the basis for other search and query services either natively in sheepdog or after other extraction, tranformation and load [(ETL)](/resources/operator/#8-etl-and-data-explorer-configurations) services have been performed.
+Once indexing is complete, Gen3 offers a [Submission SDK toolkit][gen3 submission sdk] to map indexed data files to nodes designated to contain data in the data dictionary via the [Sheepdog microservice][sheepdog github].
+Unless single data files are being ingested, the SDK submission toolkit generally requires a tab separated variable file, and specific nodes requirements for each data file type can be specified in the data dictionary.
+After mapping in Sheepdog is complete the file metadata will be mapped from the [program and project][program and project] administrative nodes (previously created) to its respective data containing nodes.
+The mapping in sheepdog is the basis for other search and query services either natively in sheepdog or after other extraction, transformation and load [(ETL)](/gen3-resources/operator-guide/customize-search/) services have been performed.

-To continue your data submission return to the main [Gen3 - Data Contribution](/resources/user/submit-data/#4-submit-additional-project-metadata) page.

 * **
 ## Gen3 client instructions for uploading data

 The gen3-client provides an easy-to-use, command-line interface for uploading and downloading data files to and from a Gen3 data commons from the terminal or command prompt, respectively.
 Only information related to uploading is included below.
-For instruction related to download please review the [Downloading Files Using the Gen3-client section](/gen3-resources/user-guide/access-data/#download-files-using-the-gen3-client).
+For instruction related to download please review the [Downloading Files Using the Gen3-client section][client download].